microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/declarationDir.md

 display: "Declaration Dir"
 ---

-Output directory for generated declaration files.
+Let's you change the root directory for declaration files to be written to.